Support for Attention Research Update is provided

 the following:

-tests used in this study were not ideal and may have overestimated the advantages
+statistical tests used in this study were not ideal and may have overestimated

-of neurofeedback treatment.
-My sense from examining the data presented
+the advantages of neurofeedback treatment.
+My sense from examining

-is that the primary findings would hold up even if more conservative statistical
+the data presented is that the primary findings would hold up even if more

-EEG state to one that is characteristic of children without ADHD.
-However,
+their EEG state to one that is characteristic of children without ADHD.

-there were no EEG measures taken in this study.
-Thus, there is no way
+However, there were no EEG measures taken in this study.
+Thus, there

-to know whether neurofeedback actually resulted in these hypothesized changes
+is no way to know whether neurofeedback actually resulted in these hypothesized

-in EEG.
-While this is certainly true, this has more to do with documenting
+changes in EEG.
+While this is certainly true, this has more to do with

-the mechanism by which neurofeedback led to reductions in ADHD symptoms and
+documenting the mechanism by which neurofeedback led to reductions in ADHD

 I believe that some neurofeedback practitioners would argue that the absence